lil-Zlang/SF-Narrative/AUTOMATED_CRON_SETUP.md

 1. Go to your Vercel project dashboard
 2. Navigate to **Settings** → **Cron Jobs**
-3. You should see: `Saturday at 8:00 AM UTC`
+3. You should see: `Friday at 8:00 AM UTC`

 ### 5. Monitor Cron Execution